 About Magforum.comMagforum.com is about the past, present and future of magazines and publishing.
 The site was founded in 2001 by Tony Quinn (tony [at] magforum.com), who, from 1999, had published similar pages as Head of Watford School of Publishing at West Herts College.
 Previously, he had been a group editor at BBC Magazines / Redwood Publishing.
 He then returned to journalism on the Financial Times where he was a Chief Production Journalist dealing with print, web and iPad editions.
 In 2016, he left the FT to work as a freelance editor, writer and lecturer.

-- writing a visual history of British magazine design, 1840-2010, to be published by the V&A Museum using the collection of the National Art Library
+- A History of British Magazine Design, 1840-2010, published by the V&A Museum in 2016 using the collection of the National Art Library.

 The main source of information is actual copies of magazines, which are often supplied by publishers.
 Access to most of the pages is from this page or the home page.